What are harmful workplace behaviours?

 Wellbeing initiatives which are designed to help individual workers to manage their own health are frequently relied upon in the absence of other more systemic controls that directly address sources of workplace stress.
 These can help workers to manage their health but are not psychosocial hazard controls as they do not ‘control’ sources of workplace stress such as harmful behaviours.

-The below hierarchy of controls for managing the risk of harmful workplace behaviours is a blueprint for preventing and responding to harmful workplace behaviours.
+The below hierarchy of controls contains examples of ways to manage the risk of harmful workplace behaviours.

 Specific information about managing the risk of exposure to aggression and violence in any workplace can be found here.